img

 total_bytes_billed INTEGER total bytes billed by the job.

-Note that the folder_numbers column is not applicable to JOBS_BY_PROJECT table, as described in the relevant “value” column of the table above.
+Note that the folder_numbers column is not applicable to the JOBS_BY_PROJECT table, as described in the relevant “value” column of the table above.

 IAM